 The truth is that these people are trying to sell you something that you don't need at this time.
-Yes, you might need an SR-22 or an IID down the road, but you don't need it now.
+Yes, you might need an SR-22 or an IID at some point in the future, but you don't need it now.
+And if your lawyer wins the DMV hearing, you may not need it at all.